VinnySmallUtilities/SitemapGenerator/README.md

 Usage
 vsm.exe LocalPathToSiteRoot

-1. Create in the root site local directory.
+1. Create "site.cfg" in the root site local directory.
-In file "site.cfg" set the first line the url of site See example at https://github.com/consp11/consp11.github.io/blob/master/site.cfg
+In file "site.cfg" set the first line to the url of site See example at https://github.com/consp11/consp11.github.io/blob/master/site.cfg

 2. Execute vsm.exe with one argument.